LiveResearchBench: A Live Benchmark for User-Centric Deep Research in the Wild: Introduction

 To overcome these obstacles, we propose \textbf{\dpeval}, a comprehensive evaluation suite for research reports that spans both content-level and report-level metrics.
 Content-level metrics assess coverage and comprehensiveness, analysis depth, citation association, and factual accuracy.
 Report-level metrics evaluate presentation \& organization, and logical \& factual consistency.
 Each metric is paired with a tailored evaluation protocol (\emph{e.g.}, checklist-based, pointwise, pairwise, or rubric-tree), selected to ensure stable model assessment and high agreement with human evaluations.
 This design enables scalable, fine-grained, and reliable evaluation of system performance in dynamic research settings, particularly for open-ended, long-form reports.

 We summarize the key contributions as follows: \begin{itemize}[leftmargin=*] \item We establish four core task design principles for deep research, grounded in user survey and comparative analysis, that ensure tasks are realistic, unambiguous, and evaluation-ready. \item We introduce \textbf{\lrbench}, a benchmark of 100 expert-curated, checklist-validated tasks across diverse domains and categories, explicitly designed for dynamic, multi-faceted research. \item We propose \textbf{\dpeval}, a comprehensive evaluation suite for open-ended/long-form reports, covering six complementary dimensions and closely aligning with expert assessments. \item We conduct a comprehensive evaluation of 17 state-of-the-art open-sourced and proprietary single- and multi-agent systems.
-Our analysis reveals systematic vulnerabilities and error patterns, showing that most systems act primarily as information collectors but struggle to produce insightful, well-reasoned reports. \end{itemize}
+We reveal systematic vulnerabilities and error patterns, and that most models are yet incapable of writing insightful reports. \end{itemize}